cmd-stream/handler-go/README.md

 # handler-go
-handler-go was designed to handle client connections on the cmd-stream server for Golang.
+handler-go was designed for cmd-stream-go to handle client connections on the server.

-It contains a `delegate.ServerTransportHandler` implementation, which executes each command, with help of `Invoker`, in its own gorountine.
+It contains an implementation of the `delegate.ServerTransportHandler` interface, which executes each command in its own gorountine using `Invoker`.

 # Tests
 Test coverage is about 96%.